-student entering Grade 9 in the 2015-16 school year should earn: 2018-2019 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2015-2016 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
-Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+Constitution Const the 2010-10 School year should carri.

+2018-2019 Standard Diploma Graduation Requirements

+Students Entering Grade 9 in 2015-2016 School Year

+English 4 Credits English Language Arts (ELA)

+ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses

+may satisfy this requirement.

+Mathematics 4 Credits in Mathematics

+1 Credit in Algebra I

+1 Credit in Geometry

+Industry certifications that lead to college credit may substitute for up

+to two math credits (except for Algebra I and Geometry)

+Science 3 Credits in Science

+(1 Credit in Biology, two of which must have a laboratory component)

+Social Studies 3 Credits in Social Studies

+1 Credit in World History

+1 Credit in U.S. History

+.5 Credit in U.S. Government

+.5 Credit in Economics with Financial Literacy Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Speech/Debate, or Practical Arts Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
-On-Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) - J Diploma Designations & ACCEL 18-Credit Option Scholar Designation In addition to meeting the standard high school diploma requirements: John Looi granton Earn 1 Credit in Algebra II (must pass EOC) Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established.
-ACCEL Program Meet all requirements for a standard high school diploma with the • following exceptions: (18 credits minimum) Physical Education is not required Online courses not required 3 elective credits only
+1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Physical Education to include integration of Health 8 Credits 24 Credits Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
+Requires a full course to be completed Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II (must pass EOC) Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established.
+Meet all requirements for a standard high school diploma with the following exceptions: Physical Education is not required Online courses not required 3 elective credits only